Los Angeles, CA +1 (213) 261-0385

 • Useful for answering questions on the kinds of investments that are most productive and understanding optimal levels of individual/social investments in education

-• Useful for understanding cost and benefits for individual investments in education
+• Useful for understanding costs and benefits for individual investments in education

 • Useful for understanding types of policy interventions that reduce individual costs associated with educational investments.